"I couldn't wait to see what happened

-Rayen wakes up in a strange place called Albuquerque with no memory of how she landed in a desert where she's captured.
-While the authorities search for a way to identify her, she’s sent to an unusual institution where she’s shocked to see paper.
-When a power inside her manifests unexpectedly, she opens a portal, sending her and two unlikely sidekicks to a place harboring a deadly secret that can destroy this world … and the future.
+Rayen awakened in a strange place called Albuquerque but had no memory of how she landed in a desert where she was captured.
+While the authorities search for a way to identify her, she’s sent to an unusual institution where she’s shocked to see real paper.
+While stuck in a computer storage room with two arguing students, a power inside Rayen manifests unexpectedly and opens a portal, sending her and unlikely sidekicks to a place harboring a deadly secret that can destroy this world … and the future.
 All she wants is to regain her memory and go home.
 The only person who can help her is an elite fighter of the future, who is trapped in a fantastical world where killing the enemy and surviving is all that matters.

-Painful starbursts exploded behind my eyes.
+Painful starbursts exploded behind her closed eyes.

-Don’t push me right now if you value yours.
-I opened my gritty eyes to blinding light and a cockeyed view of an endless desert.
-Not a person in sight.
+Don’t push me right now if you value yours, old man, she silently berated him.
+She opened her gritty eyes to blinding light and a cockeyed view of an endless desert.

 “Get.
 Up!” he ordered again.

-Every muscle screamed misery.
-My body had been battered like a kickball.
-I looked around at endless empty land.
-Still no one in sight.
-I kept twisting in a full circle.
+Muscles screamed in misery.
+Her body had been battered like a kickball.
+She looked around at endless empty land.
+Still, no one in sight.
+She wobbled sideways and kept twisting in a full circle.

-Had I imagined that voice?
+Had she imagined that voice?